DavidAnson/grunt-check-pages/README.md

 Set this option to `true` to block HTTP redirects by failing the task if any are encountered.

-This can be useful to ensure all outgoing links are to a resource's canonical location.
+This can be useful to ensure outgoing links are to the content's canonical location.

 #### linksToIgnore
 Type: `Array` of `String`